Funnier or More Funny

 I expected the game night to be more fun than that.

-The term funny is an adjective and can therefore be a bit more fluid.
+The term funny is an adjective and can, therefore, be a bit more fluid.
 Let’s take a look.

 So, is funnier a word?
 In short, yes.

-On the other side of that coin, when talking about things that lack humor — or lack it in comparison to other things — you could say, “The second comedian was not as funny as the first,” or “Your joke was less funny than mine.”
+On the other side of that coin, when talking about things that lack humor—or lack it in comparison to other things—you could say, “The second comedian was not as funny as the first,” or “Your joke was less funny than mine.”

 The term more funny on its own feels a bit awkward and, thus, generally does not hold up.
 Funnier has a built-in comparative aspect and an easier flow off the tongue.

+More funny or funnier?
 Comparing to itself

 When the comparison is vaguer or internally focused, “more” and “less” come into play in a more prominent manner.
 Let’s say you have seen a movie that you found moderately humorous; you might say, “It was more or less funny,” or “It was more funny than not.”
-This tells the listener that you are willing to cede some level of humor — but not that it was the funniest thing ever.
+This tells the listener that you are willing to cede some level of humor—but not that it was the funniest thing ever.

 Examples of using “funnier”: